-- 2.8.2.1 Due to the uncertainty associated with the exact timing of other developments and activities, there is insufficient data on which to undertake a quantitative or semi-quantitative assessment.
+2.8.2.1 Due to the uncertainty associated with the exact timing of other developments and activities, there is insufficient data on which to undertake a quantitative or semi-quantitative assessment.
 As such, the discussion presented here is qualitative.
 It is considered highly unlikely that each of the identified developments would be undertaking major maintenance works, in particular asset reburial or repairs, as these are infrequent occurrences during the lifetime of developments.
-The interaction between sediment plumes generated by construction activities associated with the Proposed Development (Offshore) and those from nearby external maintenance activities could theoretically occur in two ways: - Where plumes generated from the two different activities meet and coalesce to form one larger plume; or - Where maintenance activities occur within the plume generated by Proposed Development (Offshore) construction activities (or vice versa).
+The interaction between sediment plumes generated by construction activities associated with Caledonia North and those from nearby external maintenance activities could theoretically occur in two ways:

-- 2.8.2.2 For two or more separately formed plumes that meet and coalesce, the physical laws of dispersion theory stipulate that the mean concentrations within the plumes are not additive, but instead a larger plume would be created with regions of potentially differing concentration representative of the separate respective plumes.
+- Where plumes generated from the two different activities meet and coalesce to form one larger plume; or - Where maintenance activities occurs within the plume generated by construction activities associated with Caledonia North (or vice versa). - 2.8.2.2 For two or more separately formed plumes that meet and coalesce, the physical laws of dispersion theory stipulate that the mean concentrations within the plumes are not additive but instead a larger plume would be created with regions of potentially differing concentration representative of the separate respective plumes.
 In contrast, in the case of plumes formed by a dredging vessel operating within the plume created by foundation installation or seabed preparation activities (or vice versa), the two plumes would be additive, creating a plume with higher SSC. - 2.8.2.3 Sediment plumes from O&M activities are generally short-lived, with major maintenance works infrequent.
-Any impacts from operational OWF export cables, and subsea cables are therefore likely to be short-lived and of localised extent, with limited opportunity to overlap with activities associated with the Proposed Development (Offshore).
-During the construction of the Proposed Development (Offshore), three activities were simulated (cable installation, HDD and foundation installation), which can have an effect on SSC levels and seabed level.
-The results are detailed in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report, and can be summarised as follows: - Any increase of the SSC during cable installation activities is mainly constrained within the Caledonia OWF and Caledonia OECC due to the benign tidal currents (maximum depth averaged current of 0.7m/s) and the low proportion of fine sediment (less than 10% of fine sediment); - HDD works are shown to increase the SSC of more than 0.5mg/l in an area of 2.5km to the west and 4km to the east of the disturbance point; and - Foundation installation activity is simulated to reach 5mg/l within 5km of the disturbance point, in a north-south direction and within 1km in an eastwest direction.
-An increase of 1mg/l is observed 30km to the south-east of the release location, which remains lower than the natural level of SSC within the Moray Firth, which is less than 5mg/l throughout the year (Paragraph 2.4.3.14).
+Any impacts from operational OWF export cables, and subsea cables are therefore likely to be short-lived and of localised extent, with limited opportunity to overlap with activities associated with Caledonia North.
+During the construction of Caledonia North, three activities were simulated (cable installation, HDD and foundation installation), which can have an effect on SSC levels and seabed level.
+The results are details in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report, and can be summarised as follow: - Any increase of the SSC during cable installation is mainly constrained within the Caledonia North Site and Caledonia North OECC due to the benign tidal currents (maximum depth averaged current of 0.7m/s) and the low proportion of fine sediment (less than 10% of fine sediment); - HDD works are shown to increase the SSC of more than 0.5mg/l in an area of 2.5km to the west and 4km to the east of the disturbance point; and - Foundation installation activity is simulated to reach 5mg/l within 5km of the disturbance point, in a north-south direction and within 1km in an eastwest direction.
+An increase of 1mg/l is observed 30km to the south-east of the release location, which remains lower than the natural level of SSC within the Moray Firth, which is less than 5mg/l throughout the year (Paragraph 2.4.3.13).